pubpub/pubpub/facets/README.md

 - Users like that PubPub's unopinionated scope names — Community, Collection and Pub — can flex to cover periodicals, books, conferences, and works less easily categorized.
 But while the names are unopinionated, the implementations aren't.
 There is often a single "PubPub way" to do something that falls out of emergent behavior, but it isn't always discovered through experimentation or self-expression.
 For some users, our nouns feel like just another box.

-- Users have always wanted "default Pub settings" to keep the look and feel of their Community consistent — if they prefer a certain Pub header style, and a certain citation format, they shouldn't have to configure those for each new Pub.
+- Users have always wanted "cascading Pub settings" to keep the look and feel of their Community consistent — if they prefer a certain Pub header style, and a certain citation format, they shouldn't have to configure those for each new Pub.
+Instead they can set the style once on the Community, and let it "cascade" down into the Pubs.

-Facets were born from the implementation of "default Pub settings" in the second point, but they are also a big step towards addressing the first.
+Facets were born from the implementation of "cascading Pub settings" in the second point, but they are also a big step towards addressing the first.
 With facets, we aim to grow the set of capabilities shared by all scopes, giving users more ways to structure their Communities.
 In time, the practical differences between our scope types may become a blurry formality.
 We might even choose to migrate them to a generic `Scope` that has no properties until facets are applied to it.

 In that vein, we think about Facets as the seed of a "structurally-typed CMS": a publishing platform with a single generic content type, whose instances are distinguished _structurally_, by the properties they happen to have, rather than _nominally_, e.g. because they are intrinsically a Community, Collection, or Pub.